Contribute to Weblate documentation

 Building the documentation locally

 Documentation can be also edited and built locally, the Python requirements are in the docs dependency group in pyproject.toml.
-The build can be performed using ci/run-docs.
+If you already use the full development environment, uv sync --all-extras --dev is enough.
+For documentation work only, uv sync --group docs is sufficient.

 Hint